ritterim/rimdev-blog/_posts/2016-09-21-middleware-madness-site-maintenance-in-aspnet-core.md

 > you have to send a 503 status code in combination with a Retry-After header.
 Basically you’re saying: hang on, we’re doing some maintenance, please come back in X minutes.
 That sounds a lot better than what a 404 error says: “Not Found”.
 A 404 means that the server can’t find anything to return for the URL that was given.

-Give that information and the necessary maintenance of a site; we decided to write middleware for support instances.
+Given that information and the necessary maintenance of a site, we decided to write middleware for support instances.

 ```
 public class MaintenanceMiddleware